co-stig/trivial-python-web-services/README.md

     1. `headers`
   1. The URL handler can have less parameters than provided by request and extracted using URL pattern.
 In such case those parameters are not used.
   1. If there exist some mandatory (not having default values) URL handler parameters, which are not supplied during the request (not enough parameters), `400 Bad Request` is returned.
+  1. Trailing slashes in URLs are ignored: `http://localhost/users` is equivalent to `http://localhost/users/`.
   1. You can use several decorators for a single URL handler.

 ## Limitations ##